Demanghon/ts-drag-and-drop/README.md

 npm start
  ```

-> The project start with lite-server in development mode.
+> The project start with webpack-dev-server in development mode.